 Lighting designer Tristan Robertson, long-time collaborator with Lee-Baik, continues the Cornish connection since he is a faculty member in the Performance Production department.
 When asked why she chooses to work with Robertson on many of her projects, Lee-Baik said, “He’s very respectful and I think what’s very difficult for a lot of collaborators is knowing that I’m in charge, and that a woman is in charge, and an Asian woman is in charge.”
 This collaboration has lead to incredibly detailed and striking set designs that enhance the company’s projects.

 Lee-Baik has an invaluable powerful artistic voice which gives insight into culturally relevant issues.
 The Three Yells continues to inspire the community and Lee-Baik truly shows what it means to be an artist, citizen, and innovator.
 She has words of wisdom and advice for soon-to-be-graduates: “Don’t give up.
 Don’t read reviews.
 You need to find your voice and your path and you need to make your own mistakes so that you know how to rectify it.”

 A Crack In The Noise is a collaborative artwork strengthened by different genres, showing what can be accomplished when differences unite rather than divide.
 This work expresses the hope, survival, and desperation of a journey reflected in the poignant words of poet, Warsan Shire:

 when you see the whole city running as well

 A Crack In The Noise is supported in part by Artist Trust’s James W. Ray Venture Project Award, 4Culture Arts Projects Award, Yaw Theater, and Cornish Presents.

-Performances at the Cornish Playhouse take place February 1 and 2 at 7:30 p.m.
-Tickets, $15-$25, are available at the door or in advance through Brown Paper Tickets.
+Performances at the Cornish Playhouse took place February 1 and 2 at 7:30 p.m.